In this PayPal tutorial for beginners, you’ll learn how to set up and use PayPal.

 - On your right, you’ll also notice the options to send and request money.

 By clicking on ‘More’, you can also:

-If you need to dispute any transaction, you can go to the resolution center.
+If you need to dispute any transaction, you can do that through the resolution center.

-For example, if you received a wrong product and used PayPal to pay for it, you can request a refund here.
+For example, if you received the wrong product and used PayPal to pay for it, you can request a refund in the resolution center.

 How to Send Money with PayPal

 To send money via PayPal:

 - Click ‘Send’ on the right-hand side of your PayPal dashboard.